awsdocs/aws-systems-manager-user-guide/doc_source/sysman-patch-group-tagging.md

 ## Task 2: Add managed nodes to a patch group using tags<a name="sysman-patch-group-tagging-managed"></a>

-For AWS IoT Greengrass core devices and hybrid managed nodes \(mi\-\*\), you can add tags by using the Systems Manager console, the AWS CLI command `add-tags-to-resource`, or the API operation `AddTagsToResource`\.
-You can't add tags for hybrid managed node using the Amazon EC2 console\.
+For AWS IoT Greengrass core devices and hybrid managed nodes \(mi\-\*\), you can add tags by using any of the following:
++ The Systems Manager console
++ The AWS CLI command `[add\-tags\-to\-resource](https://docs.aws.amazon.com/cli/latest/reference/ssm/add-tags-to-resource.html)`
++ The Systems Manager API operation `[AddTagsToResource](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_AddTagsToResource.html)`

+ You can't add tags for hybrid managed nodes using the Amazon EC2 console\.

 **To add managed nodes to a patch group \(Systems Manager console\)**